sbrisard/janus/doc/fft.rst

     $ mpiexec -np 2 python3 parallel_fft_tutorial.py

 where the number of processes can be adjusted (all output produced below was obtained with two parallel processes).

+Before we proceed with the description of the program, it should be noted that communication will be carried out with the uppercase versions `MPI.Comm.Gather` and `MPI.Comm.Scatter`.
+The lowercase versions of `MPI.Comm.scatter` and `MPI.Comm.gather` are slightly easier to use, but communicate objects through pickling.
+This approach fails with very large objects (the size limit is much lower than the intrinsic MPI size limit).
+With `MPI.Comm.Gather` and `MPI.Comm.Scatter`, the intrinsic MPI size limit is restored.
+The FFT objects defined in the module :mod:`janus.fft.parallel` provide attributes to help call these methods.

 A few modules must first be imported

 .. literalinclude:: parallel_fft_tutorial.py
-  :start-after: imports
+  :start-after: Imports
-  :end-before: imports
+  :end-before: Init

-Note that `mpi4py <https://bitbucket.org/mpi4py/mpi4py>`_ is used to handle MPI inter-processes communications.
-Then, a few useful variables are created  and the input data, ``x`` is generated (step 1)
+Then, some useful variables are created

 .. literalinclude:: parallel_fft_tutorial.py
-  :start-after: step_1
+  :start-after: Init
-  :end-before: step_1
+  :end-before: Create

 Then, the transform objects (one for each process) are created (step 2), and their various shapes are printed out.

 .. literalinclude:: parallel_fft_tutorial.py
-  :start-after: step_2
+  :start-after: Create
-  :end-before: step_2
+  :end-before: Prepare

 This code snippet outputs the following messages